April The Giraffe Shows Behavior Changes, Is She Finally Going To Have Her Baby?

 — KT (@kittenmagee) February 26, 2017

-When the calf does finally make its appearance, it should weigh approximately 150 pounds, and will be around six foot tall.
-When the birthing process stars, the calf’s front legs will exit the mother first, followed by its head, and then the remainder of its body.
+When the calf does finally make its appearance, it should weigh approximately 150 pounds and will be around six feet tall.
+When the birthing process starts, the calf’s front legs will exit the mother first, followed by its head, and then the remainder of its body.

 Animal Adventure Park created a GoFundMe page to help raise funds for the care of April, her calf, and the calf’s father, Oliver.
 So far, the fundraising page has raised $25,550 of the $50,000 goal.